cazevfung/deep-research-tool/docs/solutions/AUDIO_CONVERSION_SOLUTION.md

 Instead of downloading video → converting → transcribing, we can:
 1. Get video URL from SnapAny ✅ (already have this)
 2. Use Python requests to download the video URL ✅ (already working)
-3. **Skip audio extraction** - just use Whisper on the video file directly!
+3. **Skip audio extraction** - just use transcription on the video file directly!

 Wait...
-Whisper might require audio extraction.
+The transcription tool might require audio extraction.
 Let me check the actual best solution.

 ### Simpler: Just try direct video transcription

-Whisper might be able to handle .mp4 files directly without conversion!
+The transcription tool might be able to handle .mp4 files directly without conversion!